ganeti/ganeti/doc/design-2.0.rst

   much better served by a daemon-based model

 Another area of discussion is moving away from Twisted in this new implementation.
-While Twisted hase its advantages, there are also many disatvantanges to using it:
+While Twisted has its advantages, there are also many disadvantages to using it:

-- first and foremost, it's not a library, but a framework; thus, if you use twisted, all the code needs to be 'twiste-ized'; we were able to keep the 1.x code clean by hacking around twisted in an unsupported, unrecommended way, and the only alternative would have been to make all the code be written for twisted
+- first and foremost, it's not a library, but a framework; thus, if you use twisted, all the code needs to be 'twiste-ized' and written in an asynchronous manner, using deferreds; while this method works, it's not a common way to code and it requires that the entire process workflow is based around a single *reactor* (Twisted name for a main loop)
-- it has some weaknesses in working with multiple threads, since its base model is designed to replace thread usage by using deferred calls, so while it can use threads, it's not less flexible in doing so
+- the more advanced granular locking that we want to implement would require, if written in the async-manner, deep integration with the Twisted stack, to such an extend that business-logic is inseparable from the protocol coding; we felt that this is an unreasonable request, and that a good protocol library should allow complete separation of low-level protocol calls and business logic; by comparison, the threaded approach combined with HTTPs protocol required (for the first iteration) absolutely no changes from the 1.2 code, and later changes for optimizing the inter-node RPC calls required just syntactic changes (e.g.
+  ``rpc.call_...`` to ``self.rpc.call_...``)

+Another issue is with the Twisted API stability - during the Ganeti 1.x lifetime, we had to to implement many times workarounds to changes in the Twisted version, so that for example 1.2 is able to use both Twisted 2.x and 8.x.

-And, since we already have an HTTP server library for the RAPI, we can just reuse that for inter-node communication.
+In the end, since we already had an HTTP server library for the RAPI, we just reused that for inter-node communication.

 Granular locking